richardgourley/django-wagtail-stepbystep/README.md

 8. **Go into the outer mysite directory**

-(You should currently be in 'projectfolder'.
-Navigate to 'projectfolder/mysite' - tou should be in the directory containing the file 'manage.py')
+You should currently be in 'projectfolder'.
+Navigate to 'projectfolder/mysite' - in this directory you should see the 'manage.py' file and the 'home' and 'search' app directories.

 `cd mysite`

 9. **Wagtail automatically adds a requirements.txt file.
-To check any other requirements are installed enter the following command.**
+To ensure any other requirements are installed with this version of Wagtail, enter the following command.**

 `pip install -r requirements.txt`